Dunstanburgh Castle

 The castle's ownership changed during the 19th and 20th centuries; by the 1920s its owner Sir Arthur Sutherland could no longer afford to maintain Dunstanburgh, and he placed it under the guardianship of the state in 1930.
 When the Second World War broke out in 1939, measures were taken to defend the Northumberland coastline from a potential German invasion.
 The castle was used as an observation post and the site was refortified with trenches, barbed wire, pill boxes and a minefield.
 In the 21st century, the castle is owned by the National Trust and run by English Heritage.
 The ruins are protected under UK law as a Grade I listed building and are part of a Site of Special Scientific Interest, forming an important natural environment for birds and amphibians.

 Dunstanburgh Castle was built in the centre of a designed medieval landscape, surrounded by three artificial lakes called meres covering a total of 4.25 hectare.
 The curtain walls enclose 9.96 acre, making it the largest castle in Northumberland.
 The most prominent part of the castle is the Great Gatehouse, a massive three-storey fortification, considered by historians Alastair Oswald and Jeremy Ashbee to be "one of the most imposing structures in any English castle".
-Multiple rectangular towers protect the walls, including the Lilburn Tower, which looks out towards Bamburgh Castle, and the Egyncleugh Tower, positioned above Queen Margaret's Cove.
+Rectangular towers protect the walls, including the Lilburn Tower, which looks out towards Bamburgh Castle, and the Egyncleugh Tower, positioned above Queen Margaret's Cove.
 Three internal complexes of buildings, now ruined, supported the earl's household, the castle constable's household, and the running of the surrounding estates.
 A harbour was built to the southeast of the castle, of which only a stone quay survives.